Enter your city for weather info

 1. Observe the pattern and level of your tractor tyres

 It's possible that road use caused the front tyres on your tractor to wear unevenly throughout their tread profiles.
-To level out wear throughout the tractor tyres' lifetime, switch the tyres from one side to the other.
+To level out wear throughout the tractor tyres lifetime, switch the tyres from one side to the other.
 However, to fix the issue, you should refer to the operator's manual for your tractor and adjust the tracking as directed, making sure the front wheels are parallel.
 The wear on your tractor's front tyres will be enhanced if you use it frequently for work involving a front implement or a front loader, or if you frequently attach front weights even when they are not necessary.
 Take into account removing weights when not necessary

 2. Be smooth while you drive